Emergent Introspection in AI is Content-Agnostic: Experiment 2: Priming Aids Identification More Than Detection

 \subsection{Discussion}

-In both models, priming improves correct identification more less than it improves detection.
+In both models, priming improves correct identification more than it improves detection.
 This suggests that models detect \emph{that} something is unusual via an internal mechanism, then infer \emph{what} was injected using other means.
-The fact that steering \emph{reduces} third-person detection in primed conditions for Qwen rules out a general yes-bias from steering and shows that the steered model sees the primed concept as ``normal.''
-If first-person detection were purely prompt-based, we would expect similar effects in the first-person condition.
-Instead, first-person detection is uniformly improved; controls still produce zero false positives.
-This further strengthens the case that first-person detection relies on internal state monitoring.